At maturity on 1 Feb 2025

 This is the gross amount claimable on the expected retirement date if you are no longer working as of the status date (see date on benefits statement).

-If you are still employed with the same company by the time you retire, you will be entitled to collect the estimated benefits as well as the benefits that have accrued through profit sharing.
+If you are still employed with the same company by the time you retire, you will be entitled to collect the simulated lump sum as well as the benefits that have vested through profit sharing.
+Simulated lump sum

 This is the gross benefit amount that you will be entitled to collect if you are still alive on the expected retirement date, provided that: